 Conversely, some art and objects require deliberate ugliness in order to mediate between physical and spiritual worlds.
 Komo masks of the Bamana in Mali, for instance, are covered with layers of crusty offerings and often feature sharp, pointed additions, all meant to express an aggressive and frightening character.
 And still other works, like the power figures of the Kongo and Songye in southern Democratic Republic of the Congo, combine beauty and ugliness in a way that renders them at once irresistibly attractive and profoundly repelling.

 Whether beautiful, ugly, or something that defies these categories, The Language of Beauty in African Art celebrates these objects and the philosophical, social, political, and religious implications for the communities that incorporated, or still incorporate, them into ceremonial and ritual practices and everyday life.
-In sharing these unfamiliar perspectives, the exhibition also invites viewers to examine their own ideas about beauty and question the influences that impact how we assess and appreciate works of art.
+In sharing these perspectives, the exhibition also invites viewers to examine their own ideas about beauty and question the influences that impact how we assess and appreciate works of art.

 Sponsors